 Weather station ID

-Y6.4 Energy Audit Forms (Form D) Form E [Not adopted]
+Y6.4 Energy Audit Forms (Form D) Not applicable for Tier 2 covered buildings

+Form E [Not adopted]

-Y6.5 Annex X, “Investment Criteria,” Tool (Form F) Y6.6 Documentation of a Building of Historic Significance (Form G)
+Y6.5 Annex X, “Investment Criteria,” Tool (Form F) Not applicable for Tier 2 covered buildings

+Y6.6 Documentation of a Building of Historic Significance (Form G) Not applicable for Tier 2 covered buildings

 Y6.7 Application for Exemption Certificate (Form H).
 Apply for an exemption certificate by submitting the following documentation in the form specified by the AHJ.
 The application must include the following: